Honorary citizenship

 Honorary citizenship is a status bestowed by a city or other government on a foreign or native individual whom it considers to be especially admirable or otherwise worthy of the distinction.
-The honor usually is symbolic and does not confer any change to citizenship or nationality.
+The honor is usually symbolic and does not confer any change to citizenship or nationality.

 North America

 Canada

 Honorary Canadian citizenship requires unanimous approval in both houses of Parliament.
-The only people to ever receive honorary Canadian citizenship are Raoul Wallenberg posthumously in 1985; Nelson Mandela in 2001; the 14th Dalai Lama Tenzin Gyatso in 2006; Aung San Suu Kyi in 2007 (revoked in 2018); Prince Karim Aga Khan in 2009; and Malala Yousafzai in 2014.
+Since 1985, it has been awarded to only seven individuals, with one revocation.

 United States

 By act of United States Congress and presidential assent, an individual may be named an honorary citizen of the United States.
 Since 1963, it has been awarded to only eight individuals.